Wedding date is set, wedding party next?

 A save the date is actually a “first” invitation to ask invitees to keep this date available.
 Don’t forget to mention your names, address, wedding date and perhaps a location.
 Sending save the date cards are becoming more popular and are necessary for most couples.
 You wouldn't want one of your witnesses to be absent due to a planned holiday.
 Send the actual wedding invitations later.

 It doesn't have to be a five-course menu, if you prefer some trendy food trucks.
 The cherry on top is the wedding cake.
 Also, check whether service is included and whether drinks and food are charged per guest.

 Music is essential during both the ceremony and the evening party.
 Do you opt for a DJ or a live band?
 The choice is yours!

 With this link you can already find some inspiration for your wedding party music.

 A wedding photographer is often fully booked a few months in advance.
 Make sure your favorite wedding photographer is available during your wedding day and contact him or her in time.
 The best time to do so is when you signed your contract with the wedding venue and therefore have a fixed wedding date.

 With this handy wedding photo checklist, you determine which moments he or she should capture on camera.

 10. Draw up a wedding script

-Even if you’re not using a wedding planner, a wedding script is perfect to ensure that everything runs smoothly A wedding script is basically an overview of your wedding day: what, where, how and when?
-Preferably add contact details of suppliers, etc. In the first place, a script is a guideline for you.
-Of course you want to enjoy your day, so leave this responsability to your wedding planner, master of ceremony or a witness,….
+Even if you’re not using a wedding planner, a wedding script is perfect to ensure that everything runs smoothly.
+A wedding day script is basically an hourly overview of your wedding day planning: what, where, how and when?
+Preferably, add contact details of suppliers, etc. In the first place, a script is a guideline for you.
+Of course, you want to enjoy your day, so leave this responsibility to your wedding planner, master of ceremony or a witness.